Find out more about #March4Women 2021

 Why are you focusing on gender equality and not equality in all its forms?

-As a humanitarian and international development organisation fighting poverty in 79 countries, we know that gender inequality is a major cause of poverty.
+As a humanitarian and international development organisation fighting poverty in more than 75 poor and developing countries, we know that gender inequality is a major cause of poverty.
 We know that empowering women and girls is a key way of overcoming poverty.
 And that’s why CARE puts women and girls in the centre of its work.

 At CARE, through our partnerships and programmes, we aspire to tackle poverty and injustice in all its forms, to create a world where all people can live with dignity and security.

 #March4Women is about bringing people together to celebrate International Women’s Day.
 By focusing on gender equality, we can join our voices to call for a more equal world and show solidarity with women and girls worldwide.
 We welcome the participation of all individuals and groups who support an end to gender inequality, and the multiple forms of discrimination that women face.
-Bring your banners, fly your flags, beat your drums and join us in calling for a fairer world for everyone.
+Please join us in calling for a fairer world for everyone.

 Got more questions?
 Please contact email@example.com and we will try to answer to the best of our ability!